3N4N/luzarsblog/_posts/2020-04-04-in-praise-of-horror.md

 mother to die in a deserted place, alone and helpless.
 The viewers get to know the real story as the kids get to know them.

+The show explores what effects disbelief and distrust can have in a family.
+It revolves around the members of a family uniting to resolve all their conflict together, helping each other.
+What it definitely wasn't is a cheap haunted house story.

 This is the only horror story I have encountered that explores what might happen to the survivors of a haunting incident of supernatural nature.
 It also incorporates a wide range of characters with unique conflicts and identifiable relationship dynamic between each pair of them.
 It was, all around, a good story.

+## Outlining vs Discovery Writing

+Some writers need to plot the story before they start writing.
+Some of them just start writing, trusting the story to advance itself.
+Most of them do a little bit of both.

+Do you need to think about the implications of your story before you finish it?
+No. But you should ponder about the humane elements after you've finished writing it.
+Your first draft won't be perfect.
+It doesn't need to be; nobody's gonna see it.
+What matters is what you consider your final piece.

+There's an interview of Jordan Peele, the writer-director of Get Out, where he discusses the idea behind the Sunken Place.
+He explains that the fear of being trapped into his own body and not being in control of it has been haunting him from early childhood.
+He just brought that fear onto the page.
+But when he read it afterwards, he understood the connection between the Sunken Place and the minorities feeling voiceless, powerless in the society.
+"I started crying," he said to the interviewer.

 ## Endings are Hard